CoherentLabs/GameUIComponents/components/form-control/README.md

 Clicking on the submit button will make a `POST` request to `http://localhost:3000/options` with body `{"option1":1,"option2":"One"}`.

 ## Text Field

-`<gameface-text-field>` is a component that allows you to use a text input of different type - text, email, password, number etc..
+`<gameface-text-field>` is a component that allows you to use a text input of different types - text, email, password, number, etc.
 It supports validation.
 For example, if you create a text field with the type:
 * email - the built-in validation will check if the value has a `@` symbol and it will show an error if does not.
 * url - the built-in validation will check a **pattern** as an attribute to the text field and its value should match this pattern.
 For example if the **url** should match certain domain name - `<gameface-text-field type="url" pattern="mydomain.*">`.